 Once logged in, look around a section called Attached Devices or Device List.
 On DD-WRT flashed routers, this is under the Status -> Wireless screen.
 You will find a list of all the IP addresses currently being used.

 On my standard Virgin Media router, I found a list under the IP filtering section.

 Of course, not all your devices will have helpful names, so you’ll need to figure out the IP address of each computer and WiFi device you own in order to cross-check them against the list.
-I covered how to find your IP address a few days ago when I showed you how to control your torrent client from your mobile.
 Don’t forget that an iPhone or Android phone will also have it’s own IP address if it’s using your WiFi, so you’ll need to account for those too.

 Track Them Down Physically

 This may be taking it a little far, but running the MoocherHunter live CD tracking suite will enable you physically hunt them down by triangulating network signals.
 Scary stuff, indeed.
 You’ll a directional antenna for this to work best.